BlueberryWolf/APIs/README.md

 ---

 ## Requirements

-Ensure [GDWeave](https://github.com/NotNite/GDWeave) is installed to use these APIs.
+* Ensure [GDWeave](https://github.com/NotNite/GDWeave) is properly installed to use these APIs.